 Cathy Goodwin, the owner of Cathy's Clothing, would like us to help her prepare her July - Sept 2020 BAS.
-She has sent us the attached documents hoping that they contain all the information we need to assist her with this:
+She has sent us the attached BAS data documents, hoping they contain all the information we need to assist her.